grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 ## Add labels to your logs

-To help filter log lines, many log systems let you query logs based on metadata, or _labels_.
+Many log systems let you query logs based on metadata, or _labels_, to help filter log lines.

-Add labels to a stream of logs by setting the labels property on the Field.
+Add labels to a stream of logs by setting the `labels` property on the Field.

 **Example**: